doczjs/docz/README.md

 yarn docz dev
 ```

-This will start a local development server and open your documentation site in the browser.
+This starts a local development server and opens your documentation site in the browser.

 ## Build

-`yarn docz build` will generate a static site for your site in `.docz/dist/`.
+`yarn docz build` generates a static site in `.docz/dist/`.

-You can try it out with `yarn docz serve` or by serving the generated site with your favorite static file server (e.g. `npx serve .docz/dist`).
+Try it with `yarn docz serve` or by serving the generated site with your favorite static file server (e.g. `npx serve .docz/dist`).

-You can have `yarn docz build` emit to a different directory by providing a path to the `dest` field in your doczrc.js or from the command line : `yarn docz build --dest docs-site-directory`.
+You can have `yarn docz build` emit to a different directory by providing a path to the `dest` field in your `doczrc.js` or from the command line: `yarn docz build --dest docs-site-directory`.

-## Deploy
+## Deploying

 The output of docz consists of static assets only.
 This allows you to deploy your generated `docz` site with any static site hosting provider you'd like.

 Start by building your site with `yarn docz build`, if you haven't provided a `dest` flag to your config then you will find your generated files in `.docz/dist` to copy to the server.